samscupoftea/Hobby-Page-/README.md

 Thursday 9th Feb:

-Today I focused upon learning and using <article> and <section> tags, to help better organise my hobby page.
+Today I focused upon learning and using _article_ and _section_ tags, to help better organise my hobby page.
-I also added the <nav> tag to what will soon become the nav bar at the top of the page.
+I also added the _nav_ tag to what will soon become the nav bar at the top of the page.
 I need to learn how to format the webpage to give it some style but also because I want the page to have a logical design language that includes side-by-side columns for each of my three aspects of meditation.
-I implemented what I had learnt yesterday by using the <div>=class tag to create classes for each of my article sections so that they can then easily be styled and adjusted in CSS.
+I implemented what I had learnt yesterday by using the _div=class_ tag to create classes for each of my article sections so that they can then easily be styled and adjusted in CSS.
 Finally (this took me FOREVER to figure out) I got my downloaded background image to display as the backdrop for me page.
 I had multiple attempts at trying to make this work.
 I ran into problems such as the link to the local image not working, all the way to the div tag not responding.
-What worked in the end was to create a <div= class> for the image in HTML, and then link the image in CSS with the within BODY.
+What worked in the end was to create a _div= class_ for the image in HTML, and then link the image in CSS with the within BODY.
 Somehow that seemed to work.
 Tomorrow I will more thoroughly look into exactly why the "body." assignment in CSS was neccessary.

 Friday 10th Feb:
 Today I am looking to establish my column layout for my hobby page.
 I have one quite inefficient way of doing it and am currently in the process of seeing how I can write more efficient code.
-For example, one that utlises the <Div> in a much simpler way.
+For example, one that utlises the _div_ in a much simpler way.
 I have found on W3's website an example so I am going to try and make amendments next to see how it works out.

 Saturday 11th Feb: